 Worldwide, the John Hopkins Center stated misinformation, "including conspiracy theories, are exacerbating divisions as the Covid-19 response becomes increasingly politicized".

-In a speech by New Zealand’s former chief science advisor Sir Peter Gluckman last week, he said the “misinformation age… risks all our futures”.
+New Zealand’s former chief science advisor Sir Peter Gluckman also addressed the issue in a speech he made in August 2020.
+He said the “misinformation age… risks all our futures”.

 "Misinformation has been rife in the pandemic, conspiracy theories abound and these arise especially when trust is low.